 WATER CYCLE DRAWING CONTEST

-The Southwestern Water Conservation District is hosting a contest for the Southwest Basin in lieu of the annual Children’s Water Festival.
+In 2020 and 2021, the Southwestern Water Conservation District has hosted a spring contest for the Southwest Basin in lieu of the annual Children’s Water Festival.
 Any child in the 5th grade can participate by watching the Project Wet lesson on the water cycle, drawing their local water cycle, and sending it to us!
-Turn in your drawing by April 30th to be considered for a cash prize!
-Click here to see the flyer and full competition details.

 Fort Lewis College, Durango, CO